hael/SIMPLE/README.txt

 INSTALLATION INSTRUCTIONS

-It is assumed that the software dependencies are already installed.
-For more detailed instructions regarding software requirements, please refer to the SIMPLE 2.5 manual.

 System Requirements:

-    - Linux: Ubuntu 15.04 and above
+    - Linux: (Ubuntu we use 15.04 and above)
-    - MacOs: 10.10 and above
+    - MacOSX: 10.10 and above
     - CMake 3.2 and above
     - FFTW 3.3 and above
     - GNU toolchain (gcc & gfortran) 4.9 to 5.4